susan-davis/stellar-core/BIBLE.md

 Each episode has multiple endings, which can be terminal (the series won't progress further if reached), bad, fair, good, or best.
-Reaching a bad or fair ending is generally Polite on the Zarf scale; getting to a good ending may be Tough.
+Reaching a fair ending is generally Polite on the Zarf scale; getting to a good ending may be Tough.
 The best ending and the series metaplot are both Cruel, and it's possible to ruin a playthrough of the series during season 1.

 ### Series Plot and Inter-Game Communication